tombetthauser/recurse-center-log/README.md

   - creative coding is codename for minihackathon and its amazing

 ### Plans and changes for next week:
-  - leetcode 😭
+  - daily leetcode 😭
-  - brainstorm directions for more small projects and a bigger project potentially
+  - daily brainstorms (idea + why)
-  - exercise maybe?
+  - daily exercise group
+  - zinebot
+  - gallerybot

 ### What do you want to discuss with the group?
 (eureka moments, tips that worked really well for you, things you want to find a collaborator for, things you need help with, etc.)